 Coves that blend with the rock formations of the landscape, long shores of white sand, turquoise blue waters, Mediterranean forests at the foot of the coast… Between Mallorca, Menorca, Ibiza, Formentera and the archipelago of Cabrera there are so many beaches that you could spend half of your life visiting them.
 And, almost certainly, you would not get to know them all.
 To make your life easier we have selected 10 secret spots at which to soak your feet (and the whole body).

 At the foot of the iconic Formentor, a Royal Hideaway Hotel, there is a small (and quiet) white sand beach with panoramic views from Cap de Formentor, the northernmost point of the island.
 Located in the northeastern corner of Mallorca, this beach, located within one of the most virgin and spectacular places, has been mentioned numerous times in prestigious media such as The Times as one of the best in Spain.
 Surrounded by pine forests and brilliant turquoise blue waters, Formentor beach is one of the most exclusive in Mallorca.
+Formentor has been voted as one of the best beaches in the world

 Cala del Barceló Illetas Albatros